carlosneves0/line/README.md

 - **Language**: C (C99 standard)
 - **Line numbering**: 1-based (line 1 is the first line)
-- **Memory allocation**: Dynamic with automatic growth
+- **Memory allocation**: No dynamic allocation - character-by-character reading
-- **Initial buffer**: 1 KiB
+- **Maximum line number**: 2^63-1 (int64_t)
-- **Growth factor**: 2x when buffer is full
+- **Optimization**: Built with `-O3` for maximum performance
-- **Maximum line number**: 2^64-1 (uint64_t)
+- **Line length**: Unlimited (no buffer constraints)

 ## Performance

-The tool uses dynamic memory allocation starting with a 1 KiB buffer that grows as needed, making it efficient for both short and extremely long lines.
-It reads character-by-character which is simple and reliable for line-by-line processing.
+The tool uses character-by-character reading with no dynamic memory allocation, making it extremely simple, fast, and memory-efficient.
+It can handle lines of any length without buffer constraints or allocation overhead.

 ## License